≡ Menu

 15 Punctuation Errors Your English Teacher Would Spank You For post image

-Do you remember how hard your English teacher had to work in order to brush up your English skills?
-How you had to slave over sentence structure, objects and subjects and the correct use of grammar?
-However, then you left school and all of a sudden the rules were out of the window and text… Read more
+Do you remember how hard your English teacher had to work to improve your English skills?
+Remember slaving over sentence structure, subjects, objects, and the correct use of grammar?
+Then you left school, and all of a sudden, the rules went out the window and text language became a lazy substitute for formal written communication… Read more

 10 Essential Writing Tips to Help You Become a World Class Engineer